ni/csharp-styleguide/README.md

     downstreamDependencies: originalObjectDependencies.Where(x => x.Direction == Direction.Downstream));
 ```

-### [F.3.4] ✔️ **CONSIDER** Splitting long chains of dotted method/property invocations
+### [F.3.4] ✔️ **DO** Split chains of method invocations with lambda expressions 💻

-If you invoke a chain of methods and/or properties and that single line becomes very long, split each invocation onto its own line.
+If you invoke a chain of methods with lambda expressions, split each invocation (except the first one) onto its own line.
 Use well-named local variables if needed.

 There is no hard limit on line length.
 Use judgement to keep code easy to read and diff.
 See [[F.3.1] ❌ **AVOID** Adding excessive complexity in compound statements](#%5Bf.3.1%5D-%3Ax%3A-**avoid**-adding-excessive-complexity-in-compound-statements).